 Children are taught Personal, Social and Health Education including Citizenship and this often involves Philosophical Thinking skills.
 We believe that this is an important aspect of development for their future social and emotional well-being.
 Often includes areas such as anti-bullying and safe use of the internet and other forms of technology.

-This year we have introduced Global Citizenship for children in KS2.
+We have introduced Global Learning for children in KS2.
 This covers understanding of the wider world and how we are part of the global community, including rights and responsibilities.
+We use a resource entitled “Picture News” and themes include current affairs which incorporate British Values.

 Information on the National Curriculum can be accessed from the DfE website.

-Each half term we produce overviews of the curriculum we are teaching.
-Please click on the links to read what we are covering this half term: (currently being updated)
+Each term we produce overviews of the curriculum we are teaching.
+Please click on the links above to read what we are covering this term.